 -a chance to re-build a wigwam behind the Museum

 -free hot cider and apple cider donuts, a hallmark of fall in the Berkshires.

 This event is FREE and open to the public.
 The demonstrations will take place outside, on the property, which is open all day, free of charge.
 The house will not be open for tours on this day.

-This program is supported in part by a grant from the Tyringham Cultural Council, a local agency which is supported by the Mass Cultural Council, a state agency
+This program is supported by a grant from the Upper Housatonic Valley National Heritage Area.
+This program is also supported in part by grants from the Tyringham Cultural Council, Otis Cultural Council, and Monterey Cultural Council, local agencies, which are supported by the Mass Cultural Council, a state agency.